Blogs › Balancing the Books

 Research shows 48% of sole traders are looking to grow, so with this in mind, you need as much time as possible to work on this.
 In addition, your paperwork will need to be correct to enable you to assess progress.

-Surveys reveal 27% of companies have admitted to making accounting errors when it’s handled in-house.
-The most common errors include manually inputting incorrect data, deleting customised Excel formulas by mistake and inadvertently overriding crucial system data.
+Surveys reveal 27% of companies have admitted to making accounting errors when it's handled in-house.
+The most common errors made when balancing the books include manually inputting incorrect data, deleting customised Excel formulas by mistake and inadvertently overriding crucial system data.

 Benefits of an outside accountant

 Businesses of all sizes who employ an outside accountant see them as a trusted business adviser.
 Appreciation for their accountant is something all businesses share, with 72% of small and medium-sized businesses indicating the "strong importance" of their role in running the company.